-Distinguishing the function of two DetNet data plane sub-layers, the DetNet service sub-layer and the DetNet forwarding sub-layer, helps to explore and evaluate various combinations of the data plane solutions available, some are illustrated in Figure 4.
+DetNet data plane is divided into two sub-layers: the DetNet service sub-layer and the DetNet forwarding sub-layer.
+This helps to explore and evaluate various combinations of the data plane solutions available.
+Some of them are illustrated in Figure 4.
 This separation of DetNet sub-layers, while helpful, should not be considered as formal requirement.
 For example, some technologies may violate these strict sub-layers and still be able to deliver a DetNet service.